hakankts/php-rest-api-tutorial-code/README.md

-# php-rest-webservices-sample
+# php-rest-api-sample
-Rest Web Services Example Codes for PHP turkish or english
+Rest Api Example Codes for PHP turkish or english

 --------------------------------------------- ***** ---------------------------------------------